tomoya06/cpchain-demo/README.md

 ## HOW TO EDIT

 * The README in /dev branch teaches you how to use reveal.js, the main plugin used to edit the slides.
 Or visit its [HOMEPAGE](https://revealjs.com/) for further info.
 * In both /dev and /server branch, search the keyword `TODO:` within the project workspace for all the codes you should pay attention to, and, edit if necessary, before use it in practice.
+(In /dev, ignore but TODOs in **index.html** and **ws.js**)